- IHS Home

 Safe Water and Waste Disposal Facilities

-Safe and adequate water supply and/or waste disposal facilities are lacking in approximately 13% of American Indian and Alaska Native homes, compared to less than 1% of homes for the U.S. general population.
+Safe and adequate water supply and/or waste disposal facilities are lacking in approximately 9 percent of American Indian and Alaska Native homes, compared to less than 1 percent of homes for the U.S. general population.

 Families with satisfactory environmental conditions in their homes, which include safe water and sewerage systems, require appreciably fewer medical services and place fewer demands on the Indian Health Service (IHS) and tribal primary health care delivery system.
 The Indian Sanitation Facilities Act, Public Law 86-121, authorizes the IHS to provide essential sanitation facilities, such as safe drinking water and adequate sewerage systems, to Indian homes and communities.